callmesalmon/callmesalmon.github.io/books.markdown

 In this book, I explore concepts such as democracy, oligarchy and corporate interest with a FOSS spin to it.
 I also try to design an ultimate governing system for FOSS and IT as a whole.
 This book also serves as a manifesto of sorts.
+I am planning on rewriting this as it is old and outdated and does not *completely* reflect my opinions.
+And the name sucks.
+Available in pdf format only.

 ## [The Cyfraith Cath](cyfraith-cath/introduction)
 A view into the kingdom of Wales in the medieval times,